saharama/saharama.github.io/projects/microwave-circuits.md

 labels:
   - Microwave Office
   - Low-Pass Filter
+  - Microstrip Fabrication

-summary: Designed and fabricated a microstrip stepped low-pass filter for EE473 Microwave Engineering.
+summary: Our team of 3 designed and fabricated a microstrip stepped low-pass filter for EE473 Microwave Engineering.
+The filter had a 0.5 dB passband ripple with a cutoff frequency of 4 GHz and an attenuation of -25 dB at 6 GHz.
 ---

 In my *EE473 Microwave Engineering* class, I did many microwave circuit simulations on software called AWR Microwave Office.
 I looked at the scattering parameters (s-parameters), which correspond to the electromagnetic waves that enter and leave the individual circuit elements.